11ty/11ty-website/src/docs/plugins/serverless.md

 #### Use with On-demand Builders

+{% callout "info", "md" -%}
-_Note: As of right now, On-demand Builders are a Netlify specific feature._
+**Note:** As of right now, **On-demand Builders** are a Netlify-specific feature.
+{% endcallout %}

-If, instead, you want to use an [On-demand Builder](https://docs.netlify.com/configure-builds/on-demand-builders/) to render the content on first-request and cache at the CDN for later requests, you will need to do two things:
+If, instead, you want to use an [**On-demand Builder**](https://docs.netlify.com/configure-builds/on-demand-builders/) to render the content on first-request and cache at the CDN for later requests, you will need to do two things:

 **Thing 1:** Swap the export in your template (and `npm install @netlify/functions`):